offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

       kubectl -n <namespace> delete job offline-persistence-load
       ```

-### Step 3
+### Step 3: switching from OpenDJ to Postgres

-1. Switch the persistence by adding the following to the existing `values.yaml`:
+1. Switch the persistence from Open to Postgres by adding the following to the existing `values.yaml`:

     ```yaml
     global:
       gluuPersistenceType: sql
       upgrade:
         enabled: false
+      opendj:
+        enabled: false
     config:
       configmap:
-        cnSqlDbName: gluu
+        cnSqlDbName: gluu # adjust according to your setup
-        cnSqlDbPort: 5432
+        cnSqlDbPort: 5432 # adjust according to your setup
         cnSqlDbDialect: pgsql
-        cnSqlDbHost: postgresql.postgres.svc
+        cnSqlDbHost: postgresql.postgres.svc # adjust according to your setup
-        cnSqlDbUser: gluu
+        cnSqlDbUser: gluu # adjust according to your setup
         cnSqlDbTimezone: UTC
-        cnSqldbUserPassword: <postgres-user-password>
+        cnSqldbUserPassword: <postgres-user-password> # adjust according to your setup
     ```

 1. Run `helm upgrade <gluu-release-name> gluu/gluu -n <namespace> -f values.yaml`.

-1. Make sure the cluster is functioning after migration.
+1. Make sure the cluster is functioning after the migration.

 ## Known Issues